-These common problems still don’t detour Americans from consuming more than 13.15 billion gallons of carbonated drinks every year.
+These common problems still don’t deter Americans from consuming more than 13.15 billion gallons of carbonated drinks every year.
 That averages out to be an alarming 600 12-ounce servings (12 oz.) per person per year!

-Although we hear the dangers of the addiction, just as we do with tobacco and other substances, we still consume them to no avail.
+Although we hear the dangers of addiction, just as we do with tobacco and other substances, we still consume them to no avail.
 And, according to a recent autopsy report, one woman has died conclusively due to her love of soft drinks.

 A coroner has found that an Invercargill woman who drank up to 10 litres of Coca-Cola a day is likely to have died from the soft drink.